 I'm glad we cleared that up.

-I wanted to clarify, btw, that my sarcastic and not always nice comments about Matt Dillahunty and other logic-and-reason celebs are that way because the folks in question are pretending to be experts on subjects they are not expert in.
+I wanted to clarify, btw, that my sarcastic and not always nice comments about the various logic-and-reason celebs are that way because the folks in question are pretending to be experts on subjects they are not expert in.
 (Philosophy, for one big example.)
-Hence, they have some sharp retorts coming, whether they lilke it or not (they don't).
-Knowingly or not, they're scamming their listeners and followers.
-Pretending to be something you're not isn't the greatest crime in the world--that is, unless you're taking people to the cleaners, money-wise, and I don't think any of these folks is guilty of same.
-But they've certainly messed up the cause of promoting logic in cyberspace, given the drivel they post.
+Hence, they have some sharp retorts coming--knowingly or not, they're scamming their listeners and followers.
+Pretending to be something you're not isn't the greatest crime in the world (unless, of course, you're taking people to the cleaners, money-wise, and I don't think any of these folks is doing that), but the logic'n'reason celebs have certainly harmed the cause of promoting logic in cyberspace, given the drivel they post.
 Want a bogus definition of the No True Scotsman fallacy?
 No problem; just go to some source other than Wikipedia or Standford, and you may very well get your wish.
-There's nothing to stop people from spreading their inexpertise across cyberspace; critical thinking skills are needed to deal with the piles of misinformation to be tripped over on the Net.
-But we're talking about people spreading nonsense in the name of combating nonsense.
+Their behavior comes down to spreading nonsense in the name of combating nonsense.

-The "skeptic" movement was in trouble from the start, what with a brilliant but uneducated magician the main star, media-wise, of the show (James Randi, I'm talking about).
+The "skeptic" movement was in trouble from the start, what with a brilliant but uneducated magician the main star, media-wise, of the show (we're talking James Randi).
 You push the idea that just anyone can practice scientific skepticism, and, before you know it, just anyone is.
 Never mind that scientific skepticism is a highly specialized application of critical thinking, one that requires expert knowledge in a specialized area.
 Never mind the reality.
 Just hype it as something anyone can do, and, before you know it, anyone is.
 And so we have a blogosphere packed with bogus definitions of elementary logical fallacies and essays which falsely accuse believers of committing an affront to reason simply by believing in a higher power.
 And, craziest of all, we have atheists who apparently object to all of the "if/then" stuff that goes on in philosophy.
 No one is allowed to imagine that something could be true; one has to know whether or not it's so.
 One needs proof--conclusive proof.
 What would philosophy look and feel like without the intellectual license of "If A is so, then..."?